divyasarika/PG_Advanced_Statistics/README.md

 # Advanced Statistics

-This mainly contains the course work that I did while completing my "Post Graduate Program in Data Science and Business Analytics" from "University of Texas at Austin"
+This mainly contains the course work that I did while completing my "Post Graduate Program in Data Science and Business Analytics" from Great Learning